 Travel is more than just arriving at a destination.
-We recently conducted qualitative research with 17 US-based participants to discover the unseen efforts they went through in the days before departure, up until when they arrived at the property’s doorstep.
+We recently conducted qualitative research with 17 US-based participants to discover the unseen efforts they went through in the days before departure, up until they arrived at the property’s doorstep.

 Help make the pre-trip experience a breeze

 Coronavirus concerns currently make up the bulk of pre-trip planning for all group types, according to the participants.
 Travelers, especially international ones, must meet certain requirements and plan ahead for safe things to do at their destination.
 Partners can make things easier by sending guests info about local coronavirus requirements such as quarantine rules, operation hours of nearby businesses, or how to book local experiences.
 You can help by pointing guests to local testing facilities or clinics to give them peace of mind when in an unfamiliar place.